gvwilson/sensibleadventures/nardica.md

 "Ah."
 The square man nodded as if that explained everything.
 Suddenly he stuck out his hand.
-"Johnson Tales," he said.
+"Johnson Wales," he said.
 "Pleased to meet you."

 Iffy hesitated,
-then put out her own hand and shook his.
+then put out her own hand to shake his.
 "Iffelia Kwan.
 Pleased to meet you too."

 ## Chapter 2